Karen Rubin

-Karen Ann Rubin (born Karen Ann Roy) is an entrepreneur.
-She joined HubSpot where she co-hosted HubSpot TV, and was entrepreneur-in-residence at Matrix Partners in 2013-2014.
+Karen Ann Rubin (born Karen Ann Roy) is an American entrepreneur and banker.
+She joined HubSpot where she was a product manager but also co-hosted HubSpot TV, and was entrepreneur-in-residence at Matrix Partners in 2013-2014.
 In 2014, she joined Quantopian as Vice President of Product Management.
 In 2015 she authored a study that shows that women-led companies perform better than average.
 She started her career in 2004 in investment banking.

 Early life and education

 Rubin's father, David C. Roy, is a physicist turned kinetic sculptor and her mother Marji Roy is a sculptor turned business person.
 From an early age, she showed in interest in presenting to the camera.
 She completed her BS in Computer Science at Trinity College in Hartford, Connecticut in 2004.
 She lettered ten times in cross-country, two times as Captain in the All Americans Division III Cross Country of the U.S. Track & Field and Cross Country Coaches Association.